modz-pyth/wifikiller/README.md

 ____________________________________________________________________________________________________________________
 # Windows
-install python and Thonny (or any other python workspace) paste code into a file (name it ?;@.py) make a .bat file and write this.
+install python and Thonny (or any other python workspace). then paste code into a file (name it ?;@.py). after that make a .bat file and write this.

 @echo off (NEW LINE)
 python {YOUR_DIRECTORY} (NEW LINE)